indika/blog/_posts/2014-04-01-shopping-iaas.md

 OpenShift can sit on top of OpenStack nicely, and is written in Ruby.
 The well connected of the two, can help magical autoscaling.

 CloudForms sits on top of both of these, and help manage heterogenous cloud architectures.
 This solution feels less flexible, but it is a turn-key one.
 OpenShift over OpenStack is advocated by RedHat.

+The space seems large enough to not just have one clear winner.
+Each solution might be tairored for a different target market.
+Puppet and Chef seem to do very similar things.
+If you have a bunch of hardware, and you want to configure it, then perhaps Puppet is better for you.
+If you are a developer, and want to extend your reach, then perhaps Chef is better for you.
+If you are a big corporate and you want a cloud based solution, then perhaps OpenShift over OpenStack is better for you.